PhoenixTestOps/PremierDevOps/readme.md

 ### < env >.properties
 If you have environment specific configuration that your tests need access to at runtime, then an environment file can be created.
-The mangagement of this file is handled by the PropertyReader class within [bdd-framework-utilities](https://gitlab.com/qa-framework/bdd-framework-utilities).
+Please refer to the PropertyReader class within [bdd-framework-utilities](https://gitlab.com/qa-framework/bdd-framework-utilities) for details on how these properties can be accessed.

 There is no strict naming convention, but the name of the file (excluding extension) must be passed in as a cmd line parameter when running your tests from Maven.
 For example, if you call your file `local.properties`, then the cmd line arg to pass to the `mvn` command would be `-Denv=local`.